blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 - Jews, Turks, People with Small Eyes, People who wear shoes made of hair
 - Black Dogs

-- Reliance of the traveller
+- Reliance of the Traveler
 	- Those who kill a child or insane person are not to be punished
 	- Those who kill their own children or grandchildren are not to be punished
 	- Those who kill their own ancestors in retaliation for killing a family member are not to be punished